timh1975/SoftwareEngineeringPortfolio/week3.md

 ### Geting Starting with .NET MAUI

 Local SQLite database installed into Visual Studio using Nugent Packages.
-To install packages, right click on tools in the main menu, Nugent Package Manager than Manage NuGent Packages for Solutions
+The package used is sqlite-net-plc.
+To install package, right click on tools in the main menu, Nugent Package Manager than Manage NuGent Packages for Solutions
 (See figure 1)

 ![](images/VS-nuGent-packages.png "")